emmahsax/highline_wrapper/.github/security.md

 I'll respond on the Issue or take appropriate action as soon as I'm able.

-Thank you for helping keep my repository as secure as possible.
+Thank you for helping me keep my repository as secure as possible.